 Through the Sustainable Procurement Program Charter all cabinet agencies are asked to:

 - Use sustainable state contracts that meet agency business needs

 - Support the principles of sustainable procurement established in the charter

-- Participate in contract user groups and provide feedback on contract terms when the contract is important to meet the business needs of the agency
+- Participate in contract user groups and provide feedback on contract terms when appropriate

 - Participate in the quarterly Solid Waste and Procurement Workgroup meetings

-Statutes and executive orders related to sustainable purchasing that state agencies must follow include:
+State agencies must follow statutes and executive orders related to sustainable purchasing.
+These include:

 - Executive Order 19-27 establishes a sustainable procurement goal that 25% of total spending on priority contracts must be sustainable purchases by 2025.

 - Minnesota Statute 106C.0725 gives a 10% price preference for products containing post-consumer recycled content and durable, reusable, recyclable, and less-toxic products, encouraging purchasers to write specifications for these products.

 - Minnesota Statute 325E.387 mandates the availability of products free of polybrominated diphenyl ethers (PBDE), which have been used in a wide variety of products as a flame retardant.